pablocorbalann/Taur/README.md

 ping: Pings the user using the latency of the bot.

-chat: Taur uses a neural net to chat with you.
+chat (NOT READY): Taur uses a neural net to chat with you.

 members: Returns all the members in the server.